 As your experience at UW deepens, your course planning will evolve along with it.
 This process of constant building is one of the great privileges of a UW experience.
 You are, to a large extent, building your own education.
 Here are some specific things to consider and to prompt your thinking as you gain experience building a course schedule.

 - Is this your first year at the UW?
-Consider a Freshman Interest Group in Autumn quarter and/or a Freshman Seminar in Autumn, Winter, and Spring.
+Consider a Freshman Interest Group in Autumn quarter and/or a Collegium Seminar in Autumn, Winter, and Spring.

 - First-year students should prioritize English Composition courses.

 - First and second-year students should prioritize Additional Writing courses.